sous-chefs/sc-nxlog/README.md

 The cookbook provides LWRPs for log sources and destinations, and makes it easy to set up routes between them.

+The nxlog::syslog recipe sets up nxlog as the default system logger on Linux.

 Additionally, this cookbook includes a Papertrail LWRP to simplify the publishing of logs to that service.
 [Papertrail](https://papertrailapp.com/?thank=d131bd) is a web-based log aggregation service that can receive logs from multiple servers and display them all in once place.